 The primary aim of the AAL Joint Programme is to foster solutions that meet end-user needs.
-It is important to recognise the contributions that technology and service advancements can make to quality of life of older adults.
+It is important to recognise the contributions that technology and service advancements can make to quality of life of older people.
 However, even more importantly, it must be recognised that end-users should be the drivers in the development and practical application of these advancements.
 Industry stands to gain clear benefits and generate a "market pull" by engaging end-users.
 A synergistic relationship between industry, service businesses, research institutions and end-users will ensure that products/services reflect user needs and wishes.
 This will then translate into products/services that are reliable, acceptable, useful, adaptable and marketable.
-The AAL Joint Programme deems active end-user involvement to be an essential component of activities from the outset and throughout the life of the project (i.e. from planning all the way to implementation, execution and follow-up).
+The AAL Joint Programme deems active end-user involvement to be an essential component of activities from the outset and throughout the life of the project (see also chapter 12)).